thwfhk/shl-popl24-artifact/README.md

   variable are both control-flow-linear because the handler is in a control-flow-linear context.

-- When writing explicit quantifiers, we should explicitly annotate the kinds of row variables using `e::Row(Lin)` or `e::Row(Any)`.
-If the subkind is not specified, it means `Lin` instead of `Any` for backwards compatibility (because row variables are used by both effect types and variant / record types in Links).
-It is meaningful future work to explicitly separate value row variables and effect row variables in Links.
+- Explicit quantifiers for effect row variables with control-flow
+  linearity:
   ```
   links> sig f:forall e::Row(Any). () {Get:() => Int|e}-> Int fun f() {do Get}
   f = fun : () {Get:() => Int|_}-> Int
   ```
+  When writing explicit quantifiers, we should explicitly annotate the control-flow linearity of effect row variables in their kinds using `e::Row(Lin)` or `e::Row(Any)`.
+If the subkind is not specified, it means `Lin` instead of `Any` for backwards compatibility (because row variables are used by both effect types and variant / record types in Links).
+It is meaningful future work to explicitly separate value row variables and effect row variables in Links.

 ### Relationship between Feffpop and Links with CFL

 ## Code Structure

+The source can be found in the `links` directory.
+Relevant source files you might wish to look at:

+* `links/core/sugarTypes.ml` -- syntax for the surface language
+* `links/core/typeSugar.ml` -- type inference

+* `links/core/desugarSessionExceptions.ml` -- desugaring of
+  try-as-in-otherwise into handlers (sec.
+5.4)
+* `links/core/websocketMessages.ml` -- messages sent from client to be
+  processed by server
+* `links/core/channelVarUtils.ml` -- traversal of values to find endpoint IDs, required for cancellation of names containd in values and contexts
+* `links/core/proc.ml` -- server concurrency runtime
+* `links/lib/js/jslib.js` -- client concurrency runtime
+* `links/core/evalir.ml` -- server interpreter